dqops/dqo/docs/dqo-concepts/data-quality-dimensions.md

 ---
-title: Measuring data quality dimensions - list of data quality checks
+title: How to measure data quality dimensions - list of data quality checks
 ---

-# Measuring data quality dimensions - list of data quality checks
+# How to measure data quality dimensions - list of data quality checks
-This guide describes the data quality dimensions that DQOps can measure.
-This reference provides the mapping of data quality checks to data quality dimensions.
+This guide provides the definition of data quality dimensions.
+Read this guide to learn the mapping of data quality checks to data quality dimensions.

 ## What is a data quality dimension?